Explore

 Text size

-In Australia, less than three per cent of the workforce is employed by agriculture (source), which means a whole lot of us don’t get the childhood dream of growing up on a farm.
-The joy of waking to birdsong, looking across fields dotted by cattle and walking freely in nature can still be accessed though, by camping on a working farm.
+In Australia, less than three per cent of the workforce is employed by agriculture, which means a whole lot of us don’t get the childhood dream of growing up on a farm.
+However, the joys of waking to birdsong, gazing across cattle-dotted fields, and walking freely aren’t something reserved just for those who were raised in a rural setting.
+Why not try camping on a working farm?

 Booking a patch of land gives you far more than just a place to rest your head.
 By day, there’s wildlife watching, wildflower hunting and dam bathing, while at night, toasty campfires and epic stargazing thrill the senses.
 Here’s where to pitch your tent, park your RV or book a retro caravan.